boundlessgeo/qgis-geogiglight-plugin/docs/source/usage.rst

    GeoGig layer context menu

 If a repository is deleted, layers linked to it will not be removed from the current project or deleted locally.
-However, they will not be linked anymore to a repo, and the above context menu entries will not be available, just like it happens with any other regular QGIS layer.
+However, they will not longer be linked to a repo, and the above context menu entries will not be available.

 .. note::

-   A specific geopackage datasource/layer can be added in only one GeoGig repository.
-If you need to add the same original geopackage layer in different GeoGig repositories, you must create different copies of the same datasource/layer in advance.
+   A specific geopackage datasource/layer should be added in only one GeoGig repository and then shared between different repositories/branches using GeoGig commands like push and pull.
+Do not import the same layer more than once!

 Loading repository layers to the QGIS project .............................................

-To add a layer from a repository to the current project, in the :guilabel:`Geogig Navigator` tree, expand a repository item to see the list of branches.
-Then, expand a branch items to list all available layers.
+To add a layer from a repository to the current project, use the :guilabel:`Geogig Navigator` tree, expand a repository item to see the list of branches.
+Then, expand a branch items to list all available layers inside it.
 Right-click the wanted layer and choose :guilabel:`Add to project`.
-You can also add the layer from the history tree, selecting a commit, richt-clicking on it, and then using the corresponding menu entry to add the layer to the project.
+You can also add the layer from the history tree by selecting a commit, right-clicking on it, and then using the corresponding menu entry (described above) to add the layer to the project.

 .. figure:: img/add_layer_to_project.png

-If it is the first time you add that layer to a local project, it will be exported from the GeoGig server and stored locally as a geopackage file before loading it in QGIS.
-The most recent version of the layer in the selected branch of the repository will be used.
+If it is the first time you added that layer to a local project, it will be exported from the GeoGig server and stored locally as a geopackage file before loading it in QGIS.
+The most recent version of the layer from the selected branch of the repository will be used.

-If the layer had been previously exported and the locally stored file is at the same version as the one you have selected in the tree (the last commit in the selected branch in the repo tree, but it is not currently loaded into your QGIS project, the file will be loaded.
+If the layer was previously exported and the locally stored file is the same version as the one you selected in the tree (the last commit in the selected branch in the repo tree), but it is not currently loaded into your QGIS project, the file will be simply added to the project.

-If a layer has already been exported (even if it is not in the current QGIS project), but the locally store file corresponds to a different version, when you try to add that layer to your project, you will be asked whether you want to use that the previously exported version, or the one from the selected branch.
+If a layer has already been exported (even if it is not in the current QGIS project), but the locally store file corresponds to a different version, you will be asked whether you want to use that the previously exported version, or the one from the selected branch.